Yiannis128/Yiannis128/content/articles/vibe-coding-double-edged-sword.md

 natural language to source code.
 This is usually done by a vague prompt expressing what the person wants to achieve, followed by the LLM trying to accommodate for that and generating the code.
 Oftentimes this results in not what the vibe coder intended.
-Vibe coding is a double edged sword that emplowers programmers but is actually detremental to the average person.
+Vibe coding is a double edged sword that empowers programmers but is actually detremental to the average person.

 ## How LLMs Work